-- Complete and submit an Incident Report Form within 7 days of the worker advising you that they are going to lodge a claim.
+- Complete and submit an Employers Incident Notification form within 7 days of the worker advising you that they are going to lodge a claim.
 This form should be completed by the worker's supervisor.
-It includes details of how the incident and injury occurred. - Send us the worker's State Insurance Regulatory Authority (SIRA) Certificate of Capacity (i.e. WorkCover medical certificate) and their completed Workers Injury Claim Form within 7 days of the worker giving you these forms. - A Journey Accident Claim Form must also accompany the Worker's Injury Claim Form for claims made in relation to travel to or from the workplace.
+It includes details of how the incident and injury occurred. - Send us the worker's State Insurance Regulatory Authority (SIRA) Certificate of Capacity and their completed Workers Injury Claim form within 7 days of the worker giving you these forms. - For claims made in relation to travel to or from the workplace, Section 8 of the Workers Injury Claim form must be completed.